Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Discussion

 \subsection{Comparison with two other building controllers}

-In the same testbed, \change{the} Polydome, two other predictive controllers have been implemented.
-In August 2017, a similar SFC controller utilizing a state-space model provided the same SFC service for 9 days~\cite{fabietti2018multi}.
+In the Polydome, two other predictive controllers have been implemented.
+In August 2017, a similar SFC controller using a state-space model provided the SFC service for 9 days~\cite{fabietti2018multi}.
 Compared to the default controller operating for 23 days with an ESS providing SFC service alone, the proposed method led to a 26\% reduction in operational costs.
-In June and July 2021, a robust data-driven predictive controller managed the building climate using the bi-level DeePC framework for 20 consecutive days~\cite{lian2021adaptive}.
-This resulted in an 18.4\% reduction in electrical power consumption compared to the default controller run in similar weather conditions.
-However, these operating costs cannot be directly compared due to different external heat gains.
-The external heat gains depend on outdoor weather conditions, which differ considerably across the 3 years.
-For example, the average temperatures were 20.5$\degree C$, 23.1$\degree C$, and 24.8$\degree C$ in the years 2017, 2021, and 2022, respectively.
+In June and July 2021, a bi-level DeePC managed the building climate for 20 consecutive days~\cite{lian2021adaptive}.
+This resulted in an 18.4\% reduction in electrical power consumption compared to the default controller under similar weather conditions, excluding ventilation power.
+However, due to varying outdoor weather conditions over the three years, direct cost comparisons are not feasible.
+Indeed, the average temperatures in Lausanne during the three experimental periods were 20.5$\degree C$, 23.1$\degree C$, and 24.8$\degree C$, respectively.

-Regarding the prediction of building indoor climate, the controllers used in 2021 and 2022 employed the DDP, while the one used in 2017 relied on a state-space model.
-These methods use operational data to respectively identify non-parametric and parametric linear models.
-Both models have demonstrated good prediction and control performance in the experiments.
-The advantage of the DDP is that it's more data-efficient and requires less human effort.
-In the 2017 experiment, two weeks of data were used to identify the state-space model, and an additional week was required to tune the hyperparameters in the identification process.
-In contrast, the DDP requires fewer data (2 days of operational data in 2021; 5 days for the predictive building controller and 10 days for the day-ahead planner in 2022) due to the easy parameter tuning guidelines introduced in Section~\ref{sect:III_tune}.
-The straightforward setup in the DDP also makes it convenient to adaptively update the non-parametric model without the need for a human tuning process.
+Regarding the prediction of building indoor climate, the controllers used in 2021 and in this study employed the bi-level DeePC, while the 2017 controller relied on a parametric state-space model.
+The 2017 experiment used three-week data to identify the state-space model.
+In contrast, the DDP required fewer data (2 days of operational data in 2021; 5 days for the predictive building controller and 10 days for the day-ahead planner in this study).
+The consistency in parameter tuning also supports human-free adaptive updates, as shown in Section~\ref{sect:III_tune}.
 Moreover, the DDP directly computes the input based on recent outputs, while the state-space model requires an additional Kalman Filter to identify the current state.
+Notably, compared to the 2021 experiment, this study conducted a more complicated and longer-term DR case study, further validating the efficacy and flexibility of the bi-level DeePC.